Rik Ray

 rikray2[at]illinois[dot]edu

 How do structural factors and individual preferences collectively shape audience behavioral patterns on digital platforms?
-What are the implications for users, industry, government, and institutional stakeholders?
+What are the implications for users, advertisers, industry, government, and institutional stakeholders?

 Structured and unstructured platform data, surveys, observational data, media texts.